 A scenario is a real-world sequence of operations that describes how the process represented by an element works in real-time.
-Scenarios can be created for any element although principally for Use Cases - to describe functional behavior, business workflows and end-to-end business processes.
+Scenarios can be created for any element - although they principally apply to Use Cases - to describe functional behavior, business workflows and end-to-end business processes.